A look at key points in Kyle Rittenhouse's testimony

 He said he had been putting out fires and asking people if they needed medical help when he saw Rosenbaum carrying a steel chain and wearing a mask.
 Rosenbaum began screaming at him, he said.

-He said he tried to run away but Rosenbaum chased him as Ziminski yelled 'get him" and 'kill him.'
-Rosenbaum threw a bag at him that he mistook for the chain.
-Rittenhouse said he pointed his rifle at Rosenbaum but Rosenbaum didn't stop.
-He heard a gunshot behind him and 'I remember his hand on the barrel of my gun,' Rittenhouse said.
+He said he tried to run away but Rosenbaum chased him as Ziminski yelled "get him" and "kill him."
+Rittenhouse said Rosenbaum threw a bag at him that he mistook for the chain, and that he pointed his rifle at Rosenbaum but Rosenbaum didn't stop.
+He heard a gunshot behind him and "I remember his hand on the barrel of my gun," Rittenhouse said.

 WHAT HAPPENED AS HE RAN?

 Rittenhouse said Huber hit him in the neck with a skateboard and someone hit him in the back of the head with a rock, causing him to stumble.
-A man tried to kick him in the face after he went down.
+A man tried to kick him in the face after he went down, he said.
 He fired twice at that man but missed.
-Rittenhouse said he feared the man 'would have stomped my face in.'
+Rittenhouse said he feared the man "would have stomped my face in."

-Huber hit him in the neck again with the skateboard and grabbed his gun.
+Huber hit him in the neck again with the skateboard and grabbed his gun, Rittenhouse said.

 WHAT DID HE SAY ABOUT HIS INTERACTIONS WITH POLICE?